viscruocco/curl/docs/libcurl/curl_ws_send.md

 # DESCRIPTION

-Send the specific message fragment over an established WebSocket connection.
-The *buffer* holds the data to send and it is *buflen* number of payload bytes in that memory area.
+Send the specific message chunk over an established WebSocket connection. *buffer* must point to a valid memory location containing (at least) *buflen* bytes of payload memory.

-*sent* is returned as the number of payload bytes actually sent.
+*sent* is set to the number of payload bytes actually sent.
+If *sent* is less than the given *buflen*, libcurl was unable to consume the complete payload in a single invocation.
+In this case the application must call this function again  until all payload is processed. *buffer* and *buflen* must be adjusted on every following invocation to only point to the remaining piece of the payload.

-To send a (huge) fragment using multiple calls with partial content per invoke, set the *CURLWS_OFFSET* bit and the *fragsize* argument as the total expected size for the first part, then set the *CURLWS_OFFSET* with a zero *fragsize* for the following parts.
+*fragsize* should always be set to zero unless a (huge) frame shall be sent using multiple calls with partial content per call explicitly.
+In that case you must set the *CURLWS_OFFSET* bit and set the *fragsize* as documented in the section on *CURLWS_OFFSET* below.

-If not sending a partial fragment or if this is raw mode, *fragsize* should be set to zero.

-If **CURLWS_RAW_MODE** is enabled in CURLOPT_WS_OPTIONS(3), the **flags** argument should be set to 0.
+*flags* must contain at least one flag indicating the type of the message.

-To send a message consisting of multiple frames, set the *CURLWS_CONT* bit in all frames except the final one.
+To send a fragmented message consisting of multiple frames, additionally set the *CURLWS_CONT* bit in all frames except the final one.

+For more details on the supported flags see below and in curl_ws_meta(3).

+If *CURLWS_RAW_MODE* is enabled in CURLOPT_WS_OPTIONS(3), the *flags* argument should be set to 0.

 Warning: while it is possible to invoke this function from a callback, such a call is blocking in this situation, e.g. only returns after all data